cunnane/xloil/docs/source/xlOil_Python.rst

 - No async or threadsafe
 - Slower due to the VBA redirect
 - Workbook must be saved as macro enabled (xlsm extension)
+- No function wizard help, but CTRL+SHIFT+A to show argument names is available

 Another way to package python code for distribution is to create an XLL, see :ref:`core-distributing-addins`

 xlOil sets the module-level variable `_xl_this_workbook` to the workbook name in a workbook module.

+(It is possible to use the Application.MacroOptions call to add help to the wizard, identically named functions will conflict which somewhat defeats the purpose of local functions).

 Array Functions
 ---------------